+Houseparents will arrange for boarders to be met at airport arrivals by an authorised representative of a nominated taxi service company.
+Students can be brought directly to QGH by a member of their family or guardian.
+Transfers from QGH to the airport will also be arranged by their Houseparent for their departure.
 It is important that flight details are submitted via REACH at the earliest opportunity, in order for House staff to check travel details and details of guardians or host families before a holiday.
-We therefore request that travel details be sent as a leave request on REACH at least one week prior to departure.
-Requests for early departure before a holiday should go to the Director of Studies via e-mail who will seek authorisation from the Vice Principal (Pastoral).
-It is important to be aware these will usually be rejected and may result in unauthorised absences, which can in turn affect the sponsorship of visas.
+Travel details should be sent as a leave request on REACH at least two weeks prior to departure.
+Requests for an early departure before the end of term should be sent via email to the boarder's Director of Studies who will seek authorisation from the Vice Principal (Pastoral).
+It is important to be aware these will usually be rejected and may result in unauthorised absences, which can in turn affect the sponsorship of student visas.
 Families should therefore work to find solutions which mean that a student can leave after their final lesson, by either looking at indirect flights or using guardians as temporary accommodation, for instance.
 Boarders may use Uber taxis but should connect their ride to the MPW Boarding duty phone.